Wealthy countries edge towards global climate finance goal

-BRUSSELS (Reuters) - Wealthy countries have ramped up financing to help developing countries cut carbon emissions and cope with climate change impacts, although it is unclear if they will meet their goal of $100 billion this year.
+BRUSSELS (Reuters) - Wealthy countries have ramped up financing to help developing countries cut carbon emissions and cope with the impact of climate change, although it is unclear if they will meet their goal of $100 billion this year.

 In its annual update on climate finance for developing countries, the Organisation for Economic Co-operation and Development (OECD) said donor governments contributed $78.9 billion in 2018, the latest year for which data are available.
 This was an 11% increase from $71.2 billion in 2017.